zpoint/CPython-Internals/BasicObject/method/method.md

     #define PyCFunction_MAXFREELIST 256
     #endif

-cpython use a buffer pool with szie 256 to reuse the deallocated **PyCFunctionObject** object, free_list is a single linked list, all elements are chained by the **m_self** field
+cpython use a buffer pool with size 256 to reuse the deallocated **PyCFunctionObject** object, free_list is a single linked list, all elements are chained by the **m_self** field

 the similar technique appears in float object, the float object chained through the **ob_type** field, I will not draw again, user who need the graph representation please click the link [float(free_list)](https://github.com/zpoint/CPython-Internals/blob/master/BasicObject/float/float.md#free_list)